AGeoCoder/Million-Song-Dataset-HDF5-to-CSV/README.md

 The code in "msdHDF5toCSV.py" is designed to convert the HDF5 files of the Million Song Dataset to a CSV by extracting various song properties.

+The script writes to a "SongCSV.csv" in the directory containing this script.

 Please note that in the current form, this code only extracts the following information from the HDF5 files:
-SongID, AlbumID, AlbumName, ArtistID, ArtistLatitude, ArtistLocation, ArtistLongitude, ArtistName, Danceability, Duration, KeySignature, KeySignatureConfidence, Tempo, TimeSignature, TimeSignatureConfidence, Title, and Year.
+AlbumID, AlbumName, ArtistID, ArtistLatitude, ArtistLocation, ArtistLongitude, ArtistName, Danceability, Duration, KeySignature, KeySignatureConfidence, SongID, Tempo, TimeSignature, TimeSignatureConfidence, Title, and Year.

 Additional Files: